-One of the most enjoyable aspects of any foreign travel is the food!
-Turkish cuisine brings you rich flavours and the wonderful smells and colours of fresh foods to delight your senses, body and soul.
+Turkish cuisine brings you rich flavors and the wonderful smells and colors of fresh foods to delight your senses, body, and soul.
 Enjoy Turkish coffee and learn how to make it.
-Learn Turkish cuisine from an accomplished local cook, with all lessons translated in English in a friendly, homely and creative atmosphere.
+Learn Turkish cuisine from an accomplished local cook, with all lessons translated into English in a friendly, homely, and creative atmosphere.
 Gokpinar's mountain top views and construction of local stone create beautiful locations for every meal.
-Shopping at the local markets offers the best of food, clothing, kitchen goods and many other items for daily Turkish life.

 Our house is newly redecorated, but its life & foundation is as a traditional village house.
 Here, we provide 6 bright, airy bedrooms, sharing 2 bathrooms (providing 24-hour hot water service).
 Our roof is covered with a nomadic style tent for relaxing and sleeping under stars.
 The land surrounding our hilltop house has spectacular views, and the treehouses and garden rooms are ideal for a great sleep in the natural delights of the Turkish countryside.